Regular contact manifolds: a generalization of the Boothby-Wang theorem: The general case

 \subsection{There exists a compact orbit}

 For a result being a variant of the celebrated \emph{Reeb local stability theorem} and describing the behavior of smooth fibrations near a compact fiber, we refer to Meigniez \cite[Lemma 22]{Meigniez:2002}.
-It simply says that for a smooth fibration every compact subset of every fibre has a product neighborhood.
-In our situation this immediately implies that, if $x$ is a point in $N$ for which the orbit $\cO_x=p^{-1}(x)$ is compact, then there is a (connected) neighbourhood $U\subset N$ of $x$ such that $p$ is a fiber bundle when restricted to $p^{-1}(U)$.
-In other words, any compact orbit has a neighbourhood $M_U=p^{-1}(U)$ in which $p$ is a trivializable fiber bundle, $M_U\simeq U\ti S^1$ with the typical fiber $S^1$.
+It simply says that, for a smooth fibration, every compact subset of every fibre has a product neighborhood.
+In our situation, this immediately implies that, if $x$ is a point in $N$ for which the orbit $\cO_x=p^{-1}(x)$ is compact, then there is a (connected) neighbourhood $U\subset N$ of $x$ such that $p$ is a fiber bundle when restricted to $p^{-1}(U)$.
+In other words, any compact orbit has a neighbourhood $M_U=p^{-1}(U)$ in which $p$ is a trivializable fiber bundle, $M_U\simeq U\ti S^1$, with the typical fiber $S^1$.

-\mn It follows now from Proposition \ref{pmain} that in the open submanifold $M_U\subset M$ the Reeb vector field is periodic.
+\mn It follows now from Proposition \ref{pmain} that in the open submanifold $M_U\subset M$ the Reeb vector field induces an $S^1$-principal action.
 Let us fix such $U$ and denote the corresponding period $\zr$.
 Let be the set of points of $N$ for which $\cO_x$ is a compact orbit with the minimal period $\zr$.
 It is clear from what has been said that $M_{\zr}$ is open.
 We will show that it is also closed.